meglenchev/personalBlog/README.md

 - [x] Create a new hook to save user information
 - [x] Moving user state up the tree
 - [x] Modification of registration to work with UserContext
+- [x] Show different navigation options depending on whether a user is logged in
 - [] Create practices page
 - [] Fetching dynamic practices data